datopian/playbook/onboarding/first-steps/README.md

   * [ ] Invited one or more other people to it
   * [ ] Deleted it
   * [ ] Add any days to your and the team calendar in next 2 months in which you will be away (delete these afterwards if inaccurate).
-  * [ ] Confirmed I have the all hands meeting in my calendar
+  * [ ] Confirmed I have the All Team Weekly meeting in my calendar
 * [ ] How we communicate
   * [ ] Go on GChat and message each other directly
   * [ ] Drop a message in the onboarding channel